RobertKilkenny/Profession-Website-Development/src/README.md

 - Global Variables, when unavoidable, should be UPPER_SNAKE_CASE (ex.
 "MEANING_OF_LIFE = 42")

-- Local Typescript Variables should always be camelCase (ex. "sodaCalled:string = "pop")
+- Local Typescript Variables should always be camelCase (ex. "sodaCalled: string = "pop")

 - Local CSS Variables should always be kebab-case (ex. "--best-color = "#ff80ed" [according to [them](https://www.color-hex.com/popular-colors.php)])

 - Any confusion should be resolved with the [Google Typescript Style Guide](https://google.github.io/styleguide/tsguide.html#local-variable-declarations)

-- All these given rules should not confilt with this guide besides the file naming rules, but that makes developing better (in my opinion)
+- All these given rules should not conflict with this guide besides the file naming rules, but that makes developing better (in my opinion)

--Imports should be:
+- Imports should be:
   1. Core libraries (ex.
 React, React Router Dom)

   2. Complementary Libraries (ex.
 ShadCN [think "not essential but nice to have"])

   3. Personal React Object imports (ex.
 App, Home, NavBar)

   4. CSS Files [Should only be imported once!!!] (ex.
 App.css, Home.css, NavBar.css)

 ### Other Nice Things To Do

 - Make enums' values for those that track states or specific stages `strings` that briefly describe what state/stage it is in

-- Use state machines with embedded values to have type and state specific variables (saves time and helps with challenging bad assumptions)
+- Use state machines with embedded values to have type and state-specific variables (saves time and helps with challenging bad assumptions)

-- Using Prettier can make documents actually readable and I use `2 spaces` for tabs currently!
+- Using Prettier can make documents readable, and I currently use `2 spaces` for tabs!

-- I like having very sorted file structures, like how I have `ui` inside of `components` and `utils` seperate from it because they are a unique subset of objects
+- I like having very sorted file structures, like how I have `ui` inside of `components` and `utils` separate from it because they are a unique subset of objects

-- Having details in commits helps find where things broke, take the 30 seconds to document the changes and make them **small**
+- Having details in commits helps find where things broke, take the 30 seconds to document the changes, and make them **small**